ofiwg/libfabric/man/fi_peer.3.md

 (TBD: The peer may need to update the src addr if the remote endpoint is inserted into the AV after the message has been received.)

+# fi_ops_srx_owner::queue_msg() / queue_tag()

+Called by the peer to queue an incoming unexpected message to the srx.
+Once it gets queued by the peer, the owner is responsible for starting it once it gets matched to a receive buffer, or discard it if needed.

+# fi_ops_srx_owner:: free_entry()

+Called by the peer when it is completely done using an owner-allocated peer entry.

 ## fi_ops_srx_peer::start_msg() / start_tag()

 These calls indicate that an asynchronous get_msg_entry() or get_tag_entry()